octo-technology/OpenTezos/docs/blockchain-basics/exam.md

 ### Question 14

-At Bitcoin's launch the reward for a blocks was:
+At Bitcoin's launch, the reward for a blocks was:

 <ExamCheckbox name="130" isCorrect="false">100 bitcoins</ExamCheckbox>
 <ExamCheckbox name="131" isCorrect="true">50 bitcoins</ExamCheckbox>